emtee40/APDE-wiki/Getting-Started.md

 Now press "Open", and voila!
 You have run your first sketch!
 You can press the back button to return to APDE.

  > Tip: If you just want to re-open a previously-installed sketch without changing it, then you can just open it from the Android launcher instead of running it again.

+### Learning Android Processing

+#### For Processing users

+APDE is based on Processing's [Android mode](http://android.processing.org/).
+There are some [minor differences](http://android.processing.org/reference/gone.html) between "normal" Java mode Processing and Android mode, but most sketches will not need to be changed for Android mode (especially beginner-level sketches).

+#### For those learning Processing

+The Processing website has lots of great [tutorials](https://processing.org/tutorials/) and [examples](https://processing.org/examples/) for beginners.
+The [online reference](https://processing.org/reference/) is particularly useful for both newcomers and the experienced.

+The reference is also available in APDE from Tools > Open Reference or by selecting "Find In Reference" from a highlighted keyword.

 ### The Sketchbook